coreymgilmore/stripe-appengine-frontend/README.md

 2. Activate your Stripe account.
 3. Create a Google Account.
 4. Create an App Engine project.
+5. Download and install Golang.
+6. Download the Google Cloud SDK and the Golang App Engine tools.
-5. Download this app's source code.
+7. Download this app's source code.
-6. Configure the app.
+8. Configure the app:
+   - Copy app.yaml.template to app.yaml.
+   - Rename the application to match your App Engine project in app.yaml.
+   - Edit the environmental variables in app.yaml.
+   - Copy website/js/stripe-public-key.js.template to stripe-public-key.js.
+   - Put your Stripe public key in the stripe-public-key.js file.
+   - Get dependencies (open a terminal in this project's directory, run go get ./...).
+9. Test the app with the development server.
-7. Deploy to App Engine.
+10. Deploy to App Engine.
-8. Done!
+11. Done!

 ####Pricing: